SignalK/signalk.github.io/_developers/apis_and_conventions.md

 }
 ```

 In this example the server provides two versions of Signal K, 1.1.1 and 3.0.
 WebSocket for version 1.1.1 is available at an alternate port.
-The document provides the version specific prefix, not the exact path tof the endpoint.
+The document provides the version specific prefix, not the exact path of the endpoint.

 #### REST/HTTP API: /signalk/v1/api